FlowFuse/flowfuse/docs/install/README.md

 ### First Run

-Link to seperate doc that can be shared (maybe) across all driver versions
+You can access the FlowForge platform on [http://localhost:3000](http://localhost:3000)

+Instructions on how to configure FlowForge on the first run can be found [here](../admin/README.md)

 ### Issues